Do you feel like your partner listens to you? Many people’s answer is no. You are not alone.

 Surprisingly, the majority of problems (or arguments) that couples experience do not demand problem-solving.
 When talking about issues it’s important to put all relevant facts and feelings on the table so you can lay the foundation for working together as a team.
 When you see the other person’s reality and respect each other’s point of view, it can prevent pent up frustrations and escalation of arguments.

-When communicating and expressing yourself, you want to focus on having good discussions.
+When communicating and expressing yourself, you want to focus on having discussions where you both feel heard.
 When issues come up try allowing both to talk and hear so you could discuss problems constructively.
 When given an opportunity to express yourself, you can feel acknowledged, heard and validated.

 In order to bridge and manage the different styles, men and women need to process feelings together as they learn to empathize and hear the other’s subjective experiences.